 It's not about slathering it on; it's about a consistent, thin application once or twice a day.
 This will improve the skin's elasticity and help resolve that shiny, wrinkled look much faster, revealing the true vibrancy of your tattoo.

-The Verdict: Seeing your new tattoo look wrinkled can be strange, but it is a universal and temporary part of the healing journey.
-It's a positive sign that your body has successfully created a new, protective layer of skin over your precious art.
+The Verdict: Seeing shiny, wrinkled "onion skin" on your tattoo is not a red flag; it's a positive sign that your body has successfully created a new, protective layer of skin over your precious art.

 Don't be discouraged by this final, slightly awkward phase.
 Be patient and let your skin do its work.
 Continue your aftercare routine by nourishing that new skin with a quality balm like the products in our Aftercare Bundle.
 Before you know it, the wrinkles will be gone, and you'll be left with the smooth, vibrant, and perfectly healed tattoo you've been waiting for.